Breathing Is Hard, Apparently!

 Thanks to our brains and our reflexes, we don’t have to think twice about breathing.
 It’s a relatively unnoticeable, usually monotonous, involuntary function that, unlike my needy Cavalier King Charles Spaniel, doesn’t need our attention to live — that is, unless we’re huffing and puffing from a workout or a trip up an enormous flight of stairs.
 We breathe in, we breathe out, you know the drill.
 Easy, right?
 Maybe not.

 Recently, it’s come to my attention that I’ve been breathing the wrong way for my entire life.
 And my guess is that you have been, too.
 The majority of us — around 60 to 80% of us, according to a study published in the International Journal of Sports Physical Therapy — are actually breathing much shorter and shallower than we’re biologically supposed to be.
-Rohan Mankikar, MD, a pulmonologist at NYU Langone, agrees that most of us are probably bad breathers.
+Rohan Mankikar, MD, a pulmonologist at New York's Langone hospital, agrees that most of us are probably bad breathers.
 “We don't really use our respiratory muscles as well as we should,” he says.

 Advertisement